nvenko/py-deflation/README.tex.md

 Observations :

-First, the strictly positive envelopes of the sampled spectra deflated with exact eigenvectors do not significantly vary from realization to realization.
-Second, the cases for which higher gains of iterations were observed in Example #4, namely strategies #2 and #3, are associated to smaller strictly positive envelopes of deflated operators, here by less than one order of magnitude in comparison to strategy #1, as SHOULD BE SHOWN ON A PLOT OF THE CONDITIONING NUMBER.
-Third, `which_op` has no strong effect on the envelopes (TO CONFIRM WITH PLOTS OF CONDITIONING NUMBER).
+First, the strictly positive envelopes, and conditioning number, of the sampled spectra deflated with exact eigenvectors do not significantly vary from realization to realization.
+Second, the cases for which higher gains of iterations were observed in Example #4, namely strategies #2 and #3, are associated with smaller relative conditioning numbers of deflated operators, here by about half an order of magnitude for MCMC sampling in comparison to strategy #1, and less in case of MC sampling.
+Third, absence of significant effect of `which_op` observed in Example #4 is similarly observed on the deflated spectra, particularly so in case of MCMC sampling.

 #### Example #6: example06_recycler.py